qiboteam/qibo/doc/source/api-reference/qibo.rst

 ------------------

 Qibo circuits return different objects when executed depending on what the circuit contains and on the settings of the simulation.
-The Following table summarizes which outcomes to expect depending on whether:
+The following table summarizes which outcomes to expect depending on whether:

 * the circuit contains noise channels